ZenonSeth/respec/doc/api.md

 ## Weighted Elements

-If any element in the chain has set its width to 0 via `w = 0` in its spec, it will then be treated as though its attempting to fill out any remaining space.
+If any element in the chain has set its size set to 0, say its width: `w = 0`, then it will be treated as though it's attempting to fill out any remaining space.
 In such a case, the chain type doesn't matter.

-Multiple elements can have their weights set to 0 and will equally attempt to fill out remaining space.
+Multiple elements within the same chain can have their widths set to 0 and will equally attempt to fill out remaining space.

-By default each element assumes it has a weight of 1, but this can be overwritten by setting `chainWeightHor` and `chainWeightVer` on any element in the chain, and (if that element has a corresponding size of 0), the elements will take proportionally as much weight.
+By default each element assumes it has a weight of 1, but this can be overwritten by setting `chainWeightHor` and `chainWeightVer` on any element in the chain, and (if that element has a corresponding size of 0), the elements will take proportionally as much space.
 The exact space taken up is determined by the formula: `elementSize = freeSpace * elementWeight / weightSum` - where the `weightSum` is the sum of all weighted elements in the chain.

 ## Element Style Definition
-Note:<br> Due to the formspec api, only these elements support individual styling:<br>
+Due to the formspec api, only these elements support individual styling:<br>
-`AnimatedImage`, `Model`, `Field`, `TextArea`, `Hypertext`, [Button](#button), `ButtonUrl`, `ImageButton`, `ItemImageButton`, `TextList`, `TabHeader`, `Dropdown`, [Checkbox](#checkbox), `Scrollbar`, `Table`
+`AnimatedImage`, `Model`, `Field`, `TextArea`, `Hypertext`, `Button`, `ButtonUrl`, `ImageButton`, `ItemImageButton`, `TextList`, `TabHeader`, `Dropdown`, `Checkbox`, `Scrollbar`, `Table`

 All other elements may instead be styled collectively by their type using [StyleType](#styletype).